Tanz0rz/haxe-fmod/docs/guides/components.md

     emitter.dispose();
     ```

-    `FmodKhaEmitter.play(path, target)` creates and starts an instance. `new FmodKhaEmitter(instance, target)` wraps an instance you created and started yourself. `dispose()` detaches and releases the instance.
-The instance plays out unless you stopped it first.
+    `FmodKhaEmitter.play(path, target)` starts a new instance on the target.
+Pass an instance you created and started yourself to `new FmodKhaEmitter(instance, target)`. `dispose()` detaches the emitter and releases the instance.
+An instance you did not stop first plays out to its end.

 ### Distance culling